force-h2020/force-docs/docs/source/using/command_line.rst

 .. _cli-ref:

-Both the BDSS and the Workflow Manager can be invoked from the command line whilst running a bash shell in the :ref:`force-pyXX environment  <bdss-environment-ref>`.
+Both the BDSS and the Workflow Manager can be invoked from the command line whilst in the :ref:`BDSS runtime environment <bdss-environment-ref>`.
+For example, if the runtime environment is ``force-py36``,

 .. code-block:: console

-    # enter a shell running the environment
+    # enter the environment
-    $ edm shell -e force-pyXX
+    $ edm shell -e force-py36

     # execute the workflow
-    (force-pyXX)$ force_bdss workflow.json
+    (force-py36)$ force_bdss workflow.json

     # open the Workflow Manager with the workflow loaded
-    (force-pyXX)$ force_wfmanager workflow.json
+    (force-py36)$ force_wfmanager workflow.json

     # open the Workflow Manager
-    (force-pyXX)$ force_wfmanager
+    (force-py36)$ force_wfmanager

 The ``force_bdss`` command initiates the BDSS MCO runner, and therefore must be passeda workflow JSON that contains optimization instructions.
 The ``force_wfmanager`` command initiates the Workflow Manager